 Children's progress is monitored and a 'Progress Analysis Sheet' is produced and discussed at least termly, between the class teacher and Headteacher, using Target-Tracker as the database for assessments.
 Assessments are also checked alongside national data.
-The SENCo also meets the class teacher to check the progress of children with SEND.
-If a child is not making progress, despite 'Quality First Teaching', a plan of action is agreed.
+The SENCo also meets the Headteacher to check the progress of children with SEND.
+If a child is not making progress, despite 'Quality First Teaching', they are discussed by the SENCo, class teacher and Headteacher and a plan of action is agreed.

 - Class teachers are continually aware of children's learning.
 If they observe that a child is making less than expected progress, given their age and particular circumstances, they will seek to identify a cause.
 This can be characterised by progress which is significantly slower than that of their peers from the same baseline; does not match or better the child's previous rate of progress or; does not close the attainment gap between the child and his or her peers. - A parent may ask a teacher to look more closely at their child's learning.
 Parent requests are valued and investigated.
 Often the concern can be addressed by 'Quality First Teaching' and parent support.
 However, if the concern needs further thought and a greater response, the teacher and SENCo will work together with the parent and child to plan additional support. - The SENCo may undertake a further assessment with a child, which will add to and inform the teacher's understanding of a pupil's strengths and areas of need.
 Parents are informed of such a decision and provided with the results of the assessment. - The SENCo, in consultation with parents, may seek advice from an outside agency or professional, where this is an appropriate course of action.
-Although the SENCo can identify SEN, and make provision to meet those needs, she cannot make a diagnosis. - After consultation with the class teacher, parents, and Headteacher, the SENCo will decide whether to place a child's name on the SEND Register at SEN Support.
+Although the SENCo can identify SEN, and make provision to meet those needs, she cannot make a diagnosis.
+Parents are advised to contact their GP with reference to conditions such as autism and ADHD. - After consultation with the class teacher, parents, and Headteacher, the SENCo will decide whether to place a child's name on the SEND Register at SEN Support.